MarceloAndresMendoza/restorapp/README.md

     This will create a `dist` directory with the compiled project files ready for deployment.
 You can find more information about GitHub Pages deployment in the [gh-pages documentation](https://www.npmjs.com/package/gh-pages).

 7. **Explore and Enjoy:** Congratulations!
 You now have the **restorapp** project up and running on your local machine.
 Explore the different features and functionalities of the restaurant website and booking system.

+Note: If deploying to a different website, with no subdomain, make sure react router is pointint to the root folder on the navbar component and src/website/routes/AppRoutes.jsx.
+Also make sure the 'homepage' value is set correctly on package.json.

 Remember that the project's live version is available [here](https://marceloandresmendoza.github.io/restorapp/).